 Other important federal open records statutes include the Ethics in Government Act of 1978, which requires the disclosure of certain public officials’ financial and employment history, and the Presidential Records Act of 1978, which mandates the preservation of official presidential records and makes most of them available through FOIA.

 State Open Records Laws

-States have open records laws similar to FOIA, such as Florida’s Public Records Act and New Jersey’s Open Public Records Act.
-These laws direct state and local agencies to publish certain types of information, preserve official records, and make those records available to the public upon request.
+States have open records laws similar to FOIA, which direct state and local agencies to publish certain types of information, preserve official records, and make those records available to the public upon request.

 Much like legislative and court records, legislative and court proceedings are generally open to the public, and schedules or dockets of upcoming proceedings are available.
 With regard to executive and other agencies, open meeting laws require agencies to publish advance notice of certain proceedings, such as formal rulemaking hearings, enforcement proceedings, and other administrative matters.

 Various federal statutes establish open meeting requirements for federal agencies.
 Agencies may publish notices of upcoming meetings and hearings in the Federal Register.
 The Federal Advisory Committee Act, which became law in 1972, applies to government committees that advise the President and executive agencies on specific matters.
 Most federal agencies are subject to the open meeting provisions of the Government in the Sunshine Act, passed in 1976.
 This law requires “every portion of every meeting of an agency [to] be open to public observation.”
 The exemptions to this requirement are similar to those found in FOIA, such as national defense, internal agency matters, and matters covered by privacy statutes.